noclue/vim_rs/examples/README.md

 - `VIM_PASSWORD` - Password to authenticate with the vCenter server.
 - `RUST_LOG` - Log level for the examples.
 Set to `debug` to see all example logs.
 Set to `trace` to see all communication logs.
-- `COMPUTE_RESOURCE` - name fo a host or cluster to be used in env_browser sample
+- `COMPUTE_RESOURCE` - name of a host or cluster to be used in env_browser sample

 To run the examples, run the following command:
 ```bash